emelysalmeron/Home-Page-Emely/Planning/Backlog.md

 - **As a owner I want reference to student at hack your future so that it gives credibility and used to connect.**

-- **As a owner I want minimalist background design so that it create  clear, high quality image,tempting to audience.**
+- **As a owner I want minimalist background design so that it create  clear tempting to audience.**

 - **As a owner I want spoken language reference so that recruiter/employer get to know ability to be an effective public speaker.**